-Section 3.1.
-If dDedup successfully selects a similar record from the existing data corpus, it retrieves the content of the similar record by first checking the source record cache.
-On cache misses, it directly reads the record from the underlying storage.
-It then applies bidirectional delta compression to the source and target records to generate the forward-encoded form of the new record and the backward-encoded form of the similar record. dDedup inserts the new record to the primary database in its original form and caches the backward-encoded similar record in the lossy write-back cache until system I/O becomes idle.
-Then, dDedup appends the forward-encoded record to the primary oplog that is transferred to the secondary during replica synchronization.
+With dbDedup, the primary node first stores the new record in its local oplog.
+Later, when preparing to store the record or send it to a replica, it is processed by the dbDedup encoder following the deduplication steps described in Section 3.1.
+If dbDedup successfully selects a similar record from the existing data corpus, it retrieves the content of the similar record by first checking the source record cache.
+On cache misses, it reads the record from the underlying storage.
+It then applies bidirectional delta compression to the source and target records to generate the forward-encoded form of the new record and the backward-encoded form of the similar record. dbDedup inserts the new record to the primary database in its original form and caches the backward-encoded similar record in the lossy write-back cache until system I/O becomes idle.
+Then, dbDedup appends the forward-encoded record to the primary oplog that is transferred to the secondary during replica synchronization.

-On the secondary side, an oplog syncer receives and propagates the encoded oplog entries to the dDedup re-encoder.
+On the secondary node, the DBMS's oplog syncer receives and propagates the encoded oplog entries to the dbDedup re-encoder.
 The re-encoder first decodes the new record by reading the base similar record from its local database (or the source record cache, on hits) and applying the forward-encoded delta.
-It then delta compresses the similar record using the newly reconstructed new record as the source, like in the primary, and generates the same backward-encoded delta for the similar record.
-Finally, dDedup writes the new record to the secondary database and updates the similar record to its delta-encoded form.
+It then delta compresses the similar record using the newly reconstructed new record as the source, like in the primary, and generates the same backwardencoded delta for the similar record.
+Finally, dbDedup writes the new record to the secondary database and updates the similar record to its delta-encoded form.
 These steps ensures that the secondary stores the same data as the primary node.

-dDedup internally keeps track of a reference count for each stored record to indicate the number of records referencing it as a base for decode.
-Because dDedup uses backward encoding for database storage, after insertion, the reference count of the new record is set to one, while that of the similar record is unchanged.
+dbDedup maintains a reference count for each stored record that tracks the number of records referencing it as a decode base.
+Because dbDedup uses backward encoding for database storage, after insertion, the reference count of the new record is set to one, while that of the similar record is unchanged.
 The reference count of the original base of the similar record, if existing, is reduced by one.

-Update: Upon update, dDedup first checks the reference count of the queried record.
-If the count is zero, meaning no other records refer to it for decoding, dDedup directly applies the update as normal.
-Otherwise, dDedup keeps the current record intact and appends the update to it.
+Update: Upon update, dbDedup first checks the reference count of the queried record.
+If the count is zero, meaning no other records refer to it for decoding, dbDedup directly applies the update as normal.
+Otherwise, dbDedup keeps the current record intact and appends the update to it.
 Doing so ensures that other records using it as a reference can still be decoded successfully.
-When the reference count drops to zero, dDedup compacts all the updates to the record and replaces it with the new data.
+When the reference count reaches zero, dbDedup compacts all the updates to the record and replaces it with the new data.

-dDedup uses a write-back cache to delay the update of a similar source record to its encoded form.
-To prevent it from overwriting any subsequent updates to the source record, dDedup always checks the write-back cache before applying a client update.
-If it finds a record with the same ID (to be written back later), it simply evicts it from the cache, ensuring transactional correctness at the cost of compression loss for the corresponding record.
+dbDedup uses a write-back cache to delay the update of a deltaencoded source record.
+To prevent it from overwriting normal client updates, dbDedup always checks the cache for each update.
+If it finds a record with the same ID (to be written back later), it invalidates the entry and proceeds normally with the client update.